Start by enjoying a glass of ruby port in the UNESCO heritage city of Porto

 The satisfaction of receiving your Compostela in Santiago

-Why choose the Portuguese Way
+Why choose the Portuguese Way?

 The Portuguese Way is the second most popular Camino route and is a great alternative to the Camino Francés for pilgrims looking for something a little different.
 The route is relatively flat, in comparison to the French Way.
 It passes through lush forests, vineyards and historic villages along centuries-old paths, and crosses numerous important rivers by way of medieval bridges.
 Chapels, churches and convents are your constant travel companions on this adventure.
 The signposting of the route is excellent, especially in the Galician section, and the route is far less crowded than the French Way.

-Two different options
+Two different routes

 The Portuguese Way can be walked all the way from Lisbon (610 km), but the most popular starting point is Portugal’s second largest city, Porto (230 km).
 From Porto, there are two alternative routes to choose from; an inland route (the Central Way) and the Coastal Way (Caminho da Costa).
 The latter reaches Galicia through A Guarda, passes through Baiona and Vigo before connects in Redondela with the central route that enters Galicia through Tui.
 It passes through O Porriño, Redondela, Pontevedra, Caldas de Reis and Padrón before reaching Santiago.